Maryland STOP Act of 2022

 Overdose Response Program

 MDH authorizes government agencies and community-based organizations to become Overdose Response Programs (ORPs), allowing them to provide overdose prevention education and dispense naloxone to the community.
-Learn how to become an Overdose Response Program.
+To learn how, visit How to Become an ORP.

 Identified Organizations